-Figure 3: Public sector net borrowing, the financial year ending 1998 to the financial year ending 2015[1]
+Figure 3: Public sector net debt, the financial year ending 1998 to the financial year ending 2015 [1]

-1. Financial year ending 1998 represents April 1997 to March 1998
+1. Financial year ending 1998 (April 1997 to March 1998) to the financial year ending 2015 (April 2014 to March 2015)

 Net debt, for the purposes of UK fiscal policy, is defined as total gross financial liabilities less liquid financial assets, where liquid assets are cash and short-term assets which can be realised for cash at short notice and without significant loss.
 These liquid assets mainly comprise foreign exchange reserves and bank deposits.
 The net debt is a cash measure which is priced at nominal value (that is the cost to the issuer at redemption) and consolidated (that is intra-sector holdings of liabilities and assets are removed).